nautilus-cyberneering/secure-git-guide/docs/010_GPG-Git-commits-partially-verified.md

 The first solution is to sign the contents with one key and sign the result again with the following key until you sign it with all the keys.

 The second solution would be using "detached signatures", which means the signature is not included in the signed document.
 We suppose Git could have used this approach, and [this article from Owen Jacobson(](https://grimoire.ca/git/detached-sigs/) describes it in detail.
+But it is not the case.
+Although Git uses "detached signatures", the signature is included as a commit header inside the "full" commit object that is used to calculate the commit hash.
+That means changing the signature changes the commit hash.

 ## Git merge, rebase and GPG signature

 So, we know that Git does not allow including the author's signature and the committer's signature.
 We have the restriction that you can only add one signature to each commit.
 That means you will permanently lose the author's signature when you commit someone else's code.
+You could include the author's signature instead of the committer's one but that is not an standard practice.
+If you want to include the author's signature your can keep the original commit, for example, by using git merge (with a merge commit) to merge branches.

 We will see whether that is important or not, why it is crucial, and how you can deal with this problem.
-However, before that, we need to understand what happens when a committer specifies a different author and other cases when the author changes automatically.
+However, before that, we need to understand what happens when a committer specifies a different author and other cases where the author changes automatically.

 When you use the `git rebase` command with a different committer than the original commits, Git will keep the original author as the author of the newly generated commits.